Epic Victorian Traverse

 We will spend 6 days and 5 nights crossing the Bogong High Plains and summitting these two wonderful mountains.
 Days will be spent trekking with snowshoes, across windswept ridgelines while the nights will be spent camping in the snow.
 This is a true winter adventure, with short days and temperatures below zero for the entire time.
 What more could an epic journey ask for?
 Wind?
 It has that too!

 This trip is not for the faint of heart.
 The days are long, the climbs are big and the expedition unsupported, meaning you will need to carry your share of the food and equipment.
-A solid level of strength and fitness, a high level of mental resilience, and an acceptance that you'll likely feel cold and uncomfortable for the duration of our journey are a must - Facing such a challenge head on, almost like putting yourself in the boots of a Mawson or Shackleton, and the sense of achivement at its end are worth it!
+A solid level of strength and fitness, a high level of mental resilience, and an acceptance that you'll likely feel cold and uncomfortable for the duration of our journey are a must - facing such a challenge head-on, almost like putting yourself in the boots of a Mawson or Shackleton, and the sense of achievement at its end are worth it!

 WHO IS THIS TRIP FOR?